KQM-git/TCL/fluff/overworld.md

 Coordinates from in-game could be translated into the Official Teyvat Interactive Map and vice versa for easier navigation.

-## Burning damage scales off of the player's EM and LEVEL
+## Burning damage scales off of the player's EM and Level

 If the player character got burnt, the DMG will scale off of that character's EM and Level.